Project Development and Management

 Future Valley

 Bressi curated and assisted in the early stages of this project by David Guinn and Robert Goodman in the Brewerytown neighborhood of Philadelphia.
-Read more here.
+Read more here or here.

 A project of the Philadelphia Mural Arts Program and the Philadelphia Redevelopment Authority Percent for Art Program.